nrfconnect/sdk-nrf/doc/nrf/protocols/gazell/gzll.rst

 Depending on your project, do one of the following:

 * Edit the :file:`gzll_params.h` file used in the nRF24L IC projects.
-* Use the :c:func:`nrf_gzll_set_channel_table()` function in the nRF52 Series projects.
+* Use the :c:func:`nrf_gzll_set_channel_table()` function in the nRF52 and nRF53 Series projects.

 Timeslot periods
 ================

 The Gazell Link Layer supports the following minimum timeslot periods:

-* 600 us timeslot period, nRF52 Series Gazell Device to nRF52 Series Gazell Host.
+* 600 us timeslot period, nRF52 and nRF53 Series Gazell Device to nRF52 and nRF53 Series Gazell Host.
-* 504 us timeslot period, nRF52 Series Gazell Device to nRF24L IC Gazell Host.
+* 504 us timeslot period, nRF52 and nRF53 Series Gazell Device to nRF24L IC Gazell Host.

 When using 504 us timeslot period, the following restrictions apply: